Penetration Testing

 Exporting Vulnerabilities Database

-Similar to the hosts, services and workspace databases, we can export the data from the Vulnerabilities into a CSV file.
-Since the Vulnerabilities database table contains the hosts IP Address, Services running on the machine and the possible Vulnerabilities, it is basically a preliminary report that can be used during the Penetration Testing assessments.
+Similar to the hosts, services, and workspace databases, we can also export the data from the Vulnerabilities into a CSV file.
+Since the Vulnerabilities database table contains the host’s IP Address, services running on the machine, and the possible vulnerabilities, it basically forms a preliminary report.
+You can use this report effectively during the Penetration Testing assessments.

 vulns -o vulnerblities.csv